Use social media to check if this company is worthy of your “Like” online.

 Social media sites, like Facebook, for example, allow followers to post reviews about companies.
 Companies that value honesty and transparency will allow open reviews from their customers and employees.

-In addition, look at sites like Glassdoor and Vault to go beyond what traditionally falls within the category of social media.
+In addition, look at sites like Glassdoor and Firsthand to go beyond what traditionally falls within the category of social media.
 These platforms feature posts from current and former employers about the quality of the company, its interview process, and how it treats its employees.
 These reviews offer a great deal of insight into how much of a fit a certain company would be for you.

 Consider feedback from both current and former employees, but take each with a grain of salt.
 Current employees may tend to be a bit biased toward the company that they work for.
 Former employees, on the other hand, are former employees for a reason.
 People leave jobs for all types of reasons, not always negative.
 The ones who did leave based on a negative reason, however, are highly likely to be biased in the opposite direction, whether the departure was their fault or not.
 Nonetheless, this tactic can offer valuable insight in your search for the right fit and can help in assessing company culture.